DevBobcorn/CornCraft/README.md

 Some other open-source projects/code examples are used in the project, which don't fall under CDDL-1.0 and use their own licenses.
 Here's a list of them:
 * [Welai Glow Sans](https://github.com/welai/glow-sans): Used as font for regular game UI
-* [Cascadia Code/Mono](https://github.com/microsoft/cascadia-code): Used as font for command/technical information
+* [Cascadia Code/Mono](https://github.com/microsoft/cascadia-code): Used as font for command input/technical information
-* [Star Rail NPR Shader](https://github.com/stalomeow/StarRailNPRShader): Anime character shaders for custom player render
+* [Star Rail NPR Shader](https://github.com/stalomeow/StarRailNPRShader): Anime character shaders for custom player model rendering
 * [Minecraft Data](https://github.com/PrismarineJS/minecraft-data): Protocol data for packet inspection

 More information about CDDL-1.0 can be found on MCC's [home page](https://github.com/MCCTeam/Minecraft-Console-Client), in the license section, and the full license can be viewed [here](http://opensource.org/licenses/CDDL-1.0).